August 11-13, 2017

 Harriet Island is a paved, level surface where wheelchairs can easily navigate on sidewalks.
 The grass is also level, allowing easy access to tents.
 Handicapped parking facilities and a drop-off area are provided in front of the Gateway Entrance.
 We apologize for any inconvenience but the Irish Fair of Minnesota does not offer wheelchairs at this time.

 The hospitality tent is located right in front of the main stage.
 It offers food and beverages throughout the weekend.
 Individuals can buy tickets to the hospitality tent for $75 on Friday and Sunday, $125 on Saturday, and $200 for the whole weekend, and include all food and beverages.

-Of course!
+There is plenty of shopping at the Irish Fair!
 Our two Marketplace tents are filled with more than 60 artisans and traveling vendors who sell arts, crafts and other Irish-inspired goods.